Care Volunteer Projects in Ghana

 You can read more detailed information about the aims of the project in our Ghana Care Management Plan.

-You can join a Care project in Ghana for two or three weeks if you don't have time to join us for four weeks or more.
-This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
-Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.
+You can join the Care project in Ghana for one, two or three weeks if you don't have time to join us for four weeks or more.
+This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer Although you will gain a valuable cultural insight and work within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.

 If you would like to get more involved in a local Ghanaian community and some building work consider the Community Building Project.
 If you are interested in combining sports with some social care, check out our Multi-sports Project.